wix-incubator/codio/README.md

     - [Messaging](#messaging)
     - [Documentation](#documentation)
   - [Continue Reading](#continue-reading)

-Note: Codio currently supports only MacOS, but we hope to add windows support soon
+>Note: Codio currently supports only MacOS, but we hope to add Windows support soon.

 ## About
 Codio is a media format for recording the process of programming.

-The format is composed of operations on a code editor and audio/video.
+The format is composed of code editor operations and audio/video.

 A codio recorder allows you to record the proccess of programming inside an IDE.

-A codio player will play that recording inside another IDE.
+A codio player will playback that recording inside another IDE.

 ## Why?